subsquid/squid-sdk/README.md

-# Subsquid, an ETL framework for building blockchain APIs
+# Subsquid: ETL framework for Web3

 [Subsquid](https://subsquid.io/) is a query node framework for Substrate-based blockchains.
 In straightforward terms, Subsquid can be thought of as an ETL tool, with a GraphQL server included.